Indiana University School of Medicine—Evansville

 Expanding Medical Education

-In addition to the MD education program, collaborative planning between IU School of Medicine and a consortium of four regional hospitals will establish residency programming at the Evansville campus.
+The Stone Family Center for Health Sciences is the new home for IU School of Medicine-Evansville.
+In addition to the MD education program, collaborative planning between IU School of Medicine and a consortium of four regional hospitals are establishing residency programming at the Evansville campus.
 The expanded program will accommodate more than 100 new graduate medical education positions in southern Indiana over the next several years.